loliGothicK/mitama-cpp-result/docs/docs/anyhow/anyhow.md

   std::cout << res << std::endl;
   // outputs:
-  // failure(cause: Failed to read the database. source: Failed to connect to the database.)
+  // err(cause: Failed to read the database. source: Failed to connect to the database.)
 }
 ```